iamjasonlobo/TIP-App/README.md

 # T!P
-T!P is an iOS application built to help users calculate tips with ease.
+T!P is an iOS application created to help users calculate tips with ease.
 This application is defined by its simplistic yet functional visuals.

 ## Demo
 https://i.imgur.com/b3UcTwn.gif<br>